vmartinv/wiisxr/README.md

-This is a fork of WiiSXR, with added multitap support.
+This is a fork of WiiSXR, with added multitap support based on [https://github.com/notaz/pcsx_rearmed](https://github.com/notaz/pcsx_rearmed) implementation.
 It automatically adds a multitap when more than two controls are detected.
 Warning: It has only been tested on Crash Bash.

 ![WiiSXR logo](./logo.png)